hngu/appfinity/src/frontend/apps/groceries/README.md

 1. In the slice file, setup the slice.
 1. Finally, export the slice's action creators (via slice.actions) and the slice's reducer via (slice.reducer)
 1. This is what we have for those steps: https://github.com/hngu/appfinity/commit/9bc065af04ca9443f89a07de31fcb6a2ab6bba35
+1. Then setup helper hooks to dispatch actions and select state.
+This is what you have to do: https://github.com/hngu/appfinity/commit/0595173167f8425e11561a8dd6985bb17f89a807